-Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
+Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant to the extent that maintaining such confidentiality would not impair the ability of the institution to provide accommodations or protective measures.
 The College does not publish the name of crime victims nor house identifiable information regarding victims in the campus police department's Daily Crime Log, annual crime statistics disclosure, or online.
 Furthermore, if a Timely Warning Notice is issued on the basis of a report of domestic violence, sexual assault or stalking, the name of the victim and other personally identifiable information about the victim will be withheld.